MLUX-University-of-Vienna/oster-bachelor-thesis/README.md

 https://sites.google.com/site/dataclusteringalgorithms/kernel-k-means-clustering-algorithm

+The related bachelor thesis can be found here: https://www.overleaf.com/read/shnzrthjgqtw (read only)

 ## Requirements

 Package requirements are handled using pip.
 To install them run the following command from the repositories root folder.